alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 two clocks, with positive numbers indicating that the sender's clock is running ahead, and negative numbers indicate that the sender's clock is running behind.

+Note that this method is sensitive to a number of issues:

+- Clock drift means that you have to continuously monitor and update the offset
+- RTT variance will cause variation in offset; a smoothed value should be used
+- Before an RTT estimate is available, some heuristic number is needed

+This document is not normative about how the NTP clock offset is estimated.

 #### Timestamp interpolation